 DBT is an evidence-based treatment for emotionally vulnerable people.
 Those who suffer from serious life struggles such as drug and alcohol abuse, suicidal thoughts, eating disorders, unprovoked anger, self-harm, and self-destructive behavior can all benefit from this type of therapy.
 DBT is based on the idea that people’s behavior is learned, and it stems from the way they perceive and interpret their environments.

 Dialectical behavioral therapy focuses on identifying and changing the negative thoughts and observable behaviors associated with stress or other triggers.

 While cognitive-behavioral therapy (CBT) focuses on changing negative thinking, DBT aims to change negative behaviors and interact with others.
 This unique approach includes training in communication skills, exposure therapy, problem-solving skills, emotion regulation, distress tolerance, and mindfulness skills.
-DBT therapists teach patients skills to help manage their thoughts, emotions, and behaviors.
+DBT therapists teach clients skills to help manage their thoughts, emotions, and behaviors.